HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/m1_garand.md

 ## Using

 - Like most DMRs, the M1 Garand has very good accuracy and range, so make sure to get a good scope like an 8x or 15x to take advantage of this.
-- Unlike most DMRs however, the M1 Garand has a much smaller clip size of only 8 rounds.
+- Unlike most DMRs, however, the M1 Garand has a much smaller clip size of only 8 rounds.
 This makes missing a shot much more punishing, so prioritize aiming and hitting your shots over getting the max DPS.
 - The M1 Garand works well when paired with an LMG, as the LMG can be used to destroy cover and then the M1 Garand can deal lots of damage quickly.
   - Shotguns also pair well, as they cover the close-range combat that the M1 Garand is not as good at.
 - Be wary of ambushes by opponents with close-range, high-DPS weapons like shotguns and SMGs.